-A walking tour of Bruges city centre, covering the main filming locations of the movie “In Bruges”
+How to spend one day In Bruges.
+Follow this walking tour of Bruges city centre.
+It covers the main filming locations of the movie “In Bruges”.

 2018 is the 10th anniversary of the popular and award-winning “black comedy crime” movie “In Bruges” (click for trailer).
 It’s about two Irish hit-men Ray (Colin Farrell) and Ken (Brendan Gleeson), and their gangster boss Harry (Ralph Fiennes).
 All the action takes place, unsurprisingly, in Bruges.

 The movie has a good plot and sharp dialogue.
 It’s well acted, and it’s filmed in stunning locations.
 I also liked it because it’s so full of contrasts:

 - The fairy-tale setting vs. the violence that occurs

 - Ken’s interest in culture and history vs. Ray’s interest in beer and girls